 Hey Guys, Come Check This Out!

-This otter saw a photographer snapping some photos of the wildlife near his home and had to take a peek behind the viewfinder himself.
+This beaver saw a photographer snapping some photos of the wildlife near his home and had to take a peek behind the viewfinder himself.
 By the looks of it, he couldn’t believe what he saw!
 His facial expression is priceless.

 We don’t want to assume that this photo is better than anything else the photographer shot that day…but we’d bet our money on it!